wearebraid/vueformulate.com/docs/changelog/README.md

 Currently these upcoming features are being targeted at the [2.2.0 release](https://github.com/wearebraid/vue-formulate/tree/release/2.2.0).

 * Added support for startsWith and endsWith field validation.
+* Fixes bug that caused validation rules to not be displayed on blur for the box classification.

 ## v2.1.1 - March 1, 2020